Private AI built for regulated industries

 - Audit trail: Every Astro action is logged in your audit trail.
 Third-party AI logs are managed by the model provider, not by you.

-- Compliance: Astro is designed to support SOC 2, ISO 27001, HIPAA-aligned workflows, and 21 CFR Part 11 expectations.
+- Compliance: Astro is designed to support SOC 2, ISO 27001, HIPAA-equivalent controls, and 21 CFR Part 11 expectations.
 Third-party AI complicates each of these reviews.

 - Customer data isolation: Your data trains nothing.
 Astro responses are generated only from your approved content.
 No cross-customer model exposure.